DAVIDnHANG/Algorithms/eating_cookies/README.md

 Thus, `eating_cookies(3)` should return an answer of 4.

+n = 2
+1) he can eat 1 cookies at a time
+2) he can eat 2 cookies simulateous

 ## Testing

 For this problem, there's a test that tests your implementation with small inputs (n <= 10).
 There's also a separate test that tests your implementation with large inputs (n >= 50).